sejalsharma2002/profile-management-frontend/README.md

 - Validation warnings for missing or bad input.
 - Network failure detection.
-- Custom toast-style alerts for success, info, and errors.
+- Custom alerts for success, info, and errors.

 ---